lefta/ehlit-prototype/Readme.md

 This way, you may build your program the exact same way you would build it if it was written in pure
 C. C source files will be generated dynamically as needed.

-Import files are put in an `include` subdirecty.
+Import files are put in an `include` subdirectory.
 If you are writing a library, you will need to release this directory as well.

 ## How can I help ?